ElNeoX-dev/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 performance recursive listings whenever possible.
 * It is possible to create files under files if the caller tries hard.
 * The time to rename a directory is proportional to the number of files underneath it (directory or indirectly) and the size of the files.
-(The copyis executed inside the S3 storage, so the time is independent of the bandwidth from client to S3).
+(The copy is executed inside the S3 storage, so the time is independent of the bandwidth from client to S3).
 * Directory renames are not atomic: they can fail partway through, and callers